With no set fees and charges for dental treatment in Australia, a tooth extraction can be very expensive without the right cover.

 - Continue to brush and floss your teeth but make sure you avoid the extraction area.

-- Implants are also something many people consider after a tooth extraction and are often covered by insurance.
+- Implants are also something many people consider after a tooth extraction and you may even be able to claim a rebate with extras.